merlin7337/Metric/README.md

 # What is Metric?

 Metric is an open source pet-project that copies [todoist](https://todoist.com/app/today).
-It has less functional than [todoist](https://todoist.com/app/today), so it took me not too long.
-Metric is my first project, I wish that I can be proud with skills, I owned making Metric
+It's my first project, so I was concentrated on learning while making it.
+I hope you'll find Metric intersting.

 ## Technologies